silvxlabs/StemSim/README.md

 docker run --rm -p 80:80 stemsim
 ```

-The API endpoint should be available at `http://localhost:80`.
+The API endpoints should be available at `http://localhost:80`.